eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 </figure>

 The logic in the blue portion of the code serves fast route convergence updating.
 It won't completely replace the protocol client's notification for route updating in the following scenarios:
-- The reachability of routes that the NHT list depends on changes, i.e., when the routes it depends on change completely to another one.
+- The reachability of routes that the NHT list depends on changes, i.e., when the routes it depends on change completely to another one
-- The routes that depends on a recursive one still get updates by client's notification.
+- The routes that depends on a recursive one still get updates by client's notification

 zebra_rnh_refresh_dependents() is called as follows: